 2023 Theme: Building Intentional Connections

-The 2019 Albion College Symposium on Teaching and Student Learning acknowledges the distinctive contributions of faculty and staff to teaching and student learning on campus.
-The event's guiding assumption is that by sharing and discussing our particular roles, Albion College staff and faculty will be better able to do the important work of shaping the minds and spirits of Albion College students.
+The 2023 Albion College Symposium on Teaching and Student Learning acknowledges the distinctive contributions of faculty and staff to teaching and student learning on campus.
+The event’s guiding assumption is that by sharing and discussing our particular roles, Albion College staff and faculty will be better able to do the important work of shaping the minds and spirits of Albion College students.
 This year’s theme is Building Intentional Connections.
 We will address ways to build sincere and meaningful relationships in times of challenges and change.

-You can attend, listen, and join the conversation but not officially present.
+You can attend, listen, and join the conversation but not give a presentation.

-You can present a poster about teaching or student learning in relation to building intentional connections.
+You can present or co-present a poster about teaching or student learning in relation to building intentional connections.
 Our definition of a poster is broad: it is any kind of visual or aural object used to spark a discussion about teaching or student learning.
 That object might be the kind of wall-hanging posters you would see in a poster session at an academic or professional conference, or it might be a work of art, a letter from a parent, a spreadsheet, a bridle and saddle, or a lacrosse stick.
-If it's an object that sparks a discussion about teaching or student learning, it's a poster.
+If it’s an object that sparks a discussion, it’s a poster.

-Back by popular demand: Five-and-Done Presentations.
-A limited number of individuals (chosen randomly from those who express interest, with a preference for folks who didn't do one last time) will take the stage for no more than five minutes to share some insight about teaching or student learning in relation to the theme, using whatever form of expression the person likes—a mini-lecture, puppet show, monologue, whatever.
-The rules are pretty simple: you've got five minutes, and then you're done.
+Back by popular demand: Five and Done Presentations.
+A limited number of individuals (chosen randomly from those who express interest, with a preference for folks who didn’t do one last time) will take the stage for no more than five minutes to share some insight about teaching or student learning in relation to the theme, using whatever form of expression the person likes—a mini-lecture, puppet show, monologue, whatever.
+The rules are pretty simple: you’ve got five minutes, and then you’re done.